April 29, 2022

 To many residents of Minneapolis, Bassett Creek, or Bassett’s Creek, is either unknown or unfamiliar, but has quite an interesting history, going back over 170 years.

 The creek originates at the south end of Medicine Lake.
-Its shallow stream meanders for 12 miles eastward through Minnetonka, Golden Valley, Crystal and Minneapolis, with a large north branch passing down from New Hope, involving many small lakes and swampy areas typical of this urban/suburban landscape.
+Its shallow stream meanders for 12 miles eastward through Plymouth, Golden Valley, Crystal and Minneapolis, with a large north branch passing down from New Hope, involving many small lakes and swampy areas typical of this urban/suburban landscape.

 It runs through Minneapolis on the near north side and defines the border between the Bryn Mawr neighborhood to the south and the Harrison neighborhood to the north.
 The area was the site of two prosperous businesses in the late 19th century: Fruen Mill and Glenwood-Inglewood Water Company, the latter still operating today, at the northwest end of Bryn Mawr.